SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/dragAndDropExample.md

 ## Drag and Drop

 Bloc supports drag-and-drop of elements.
-In this chapter, we explain the basics of drag-and-drop with Bloc events.
+In this chapter, we explain the basics of the drag-and-drop with Bloc events.
 We present some custom event handles encapsulated drag-and-drop behavior.
-Finally we present some how the element behind an element can also get event in addition to the element being dragged.
+Finally we describe how the element behind an element can also get event in addition to the element being dragged.

 ### Three basic events